top of page

 “Who is this person I’m trying to rebuild my life with?”

 This question is not obsession or rumination.
 It’s not mental illness.
-It’s the mind’s attempt to understand reality after it’s been shattered.
-When details about who was involved, what happened, where it occurred, when it occurred or why it happened continue to change—or remain incomplete—the nervous system can’t settle.
+It’s the mind’s attempt to understand the truth—reality—after it’s been shattered.
+When details about who was involved, what happened, where it occurred, when it occurred, or why it happened continue to change—or remain incomplete—the nervous system can’t settle.
 Our brains are wired for consistency.
-Emotional safety depends on one honest version of reality.

 DISCLAIMER